Henery X (long)

 She got permission from Gift to take his notebooks filled with his thoughts so she could begin transforming them into a book.
 She also offered Gift room and board at her home.
 But he declined her offer, having said his place was with the people who needed him the most.
 The journalist fell in love with the young man, who she deemed the second coming of Christ.

 A year and a half after having met Gift, the journalist finished the book which she entitled,

 “The Gift From God To The World.”
-Said book would become a bestseller and Gift would become known throughout the world.
+The book in question would become a bestseller and Gift would become known throughout the world.
 He became so wealthy that doing without... would never be an issue again.

 Not only did Gift change the conditions of all those who knew him well, but he also changed the conditions of all those who found themselves homeless as well.

 Though he had enough to buy a mansion and dress in the finest fashions, Gift lived a common life.
 He drew on need and not want because he became accustomed to doing just that.
 His primary aim was to help change as many lives as he could with the wealth his writing afforded him.